charlesfrye/charlesfrye.github.io/_posts/2018-03-07-frechet-least-squares.markdown

 by matching terms with the definition of the Fréchet derivative, just as in the first derivation.
 To determine the derivatives,
-we need to rewrite the inner terms the last line as matrix inner products with $$\epsilon$$.
+we need to rewrite the inner terms from the last line as matrix inner products with $$\epsilon$$.

 The inner product of two matrices $$M$$ and $$N$$,